Making videos

 Following this upload, I was staggered by the amount of emails and comments - from long-time supporters, and new.

-Maybe part of that was due to my frustration with the editing process (I’m so terrible at it and I get incredibly impatient because I’d much rather be drawing or carving).
+I was surprisingly emotional putting this second video together.
+I think part of that was due to my frustration with the editing process (I’m so terrible at it and I get incredibly impatient because I’d much rather be drawing or carving).
 However, I don’t think I’ve ever really taken a moment to think about how much time has passed since my first attempt at altering a book, or about all the moments in between when I felt discouraged and wanted to give up entirely.

 Putting this together really gave me a new perspective on what it means to develop as an artist (and person), though I do of course know I still have so much growing and learning to do.
+It’s not always easy to keep going when the directions aren’t clear, but I’m glad that I continue to try.

 An Altered Book currently in progress